jonasjucker/container-C2SM/container_for_COSMO-ORG.md

 The default MPI-library of COSMO-ORG is OpenMPI.
 Sarus does not support the native-MPI hook with OpenMPI, therefore we use MPICH.
 More detailed descriptions about the MPI-hook of Sarus can be found in the [official documentation](https://sarus.readthedocs.io/en/stable/config/mpi-hook.html).
 It is very important, that the MPI-library is installed at a **standard location** inside the containers, if not, Sarus cannot find it and the MPI-hook does not work.
 In our containers, the MPI-library is install at */usr*.
+It is alo required to run *ldconfig* after installation of the MPI-library in order to use the native-MPI hook.

 #### OpenMPI (instead of MPICH)
 In case one wants to use the OpenMPI-library instead, it needs to be configured with *libpmi2*.
 By passing these options